sunbeam891/Smart_contract_fuzzing/README.md

 ## Folder structure
 ```
+Note: Within each category folder, further classification of bugs have been done.
 Smart_contract_fuzzing
 ├── Data: This folder contains smart contracts that have vulnerability related to this category.
 ├── Description: This folder contains smart contracts that have vulnerability related to this category.